Associate Professor of Communication Studies

-Tim Clukey is the coordinator for the audio-radio production and digital media production majors in the Department of Communication Studies.
+Tim Clukey is currently the chair for the Department of Communication Studies.
 He is a graduate of the SUNY system, having attended both Clinton Community College (’90) and SUNY Plattsburgh (’97).
 He completed his Masters in Corporate Communications at Ithaca College (’99) and was awarded the 1999 Graduate Faculty Department Award, which named him as one of the top three students in the Communication graduate program.

 Tim has been involved in communication, computer, & music technologies throughout his life.
 He started learning the piano at age five, built his first synthesizer at age 16, programmed his first MIDI-configuration the year it was introduced (’81), and continued working in various musical groups for another 20 years.
 He also spent 23 years as the music coordinator and organist for the SUNY Plattsburgh Ice Hockey program (1987-2009).

 Professor Clukey joined the SUNY Plattsburgh staff in fall ’99 as an adjunct professor, teaching audio, radio, and multimedia production courses.
 He began his full-time faculty work the following year, with the goal of expanding the audio and digital media production program within the Department of Communication.
 He has been involved with the Broadcast Educators Association, where he chaired the Faculty Interactive Multimedia Competition for several years.
 He has written for various technology and music journals including the Music Educators Journal, the online Web Design & Review magazine, and the international publication Sound On Sound magazine.
 During the summer, Tim has spent 15 years as an educator for the Plattsburgh Upward Bound Program.
 He is also on the board of the Northern New York American Canadian Genealogical Society.

-Tim has stayed active in the production arena, crafting websites, videos, and various audio productions.
-He recently has been involved with SUNY Plattsburgh’s Special Collections media, completing digital audio archival and restoration for both music and oral history files (including Robert Frost lectures, the Franklin County archives, and the Marjorie Lansing Porter Collection).
-His archival work on the Marjorie Lansing Porter Collection is now a part of the Smithsonian's archival collections.
+Tim has stayed active in the production arena.
+He has been involved with SUNY Plattsburgh’s Special Collections media, completing digital audio archival and restoration work for both music and oral history files (including Robert Frost lectures, the Franklin County archives, and the Marjorie Lansing Porter Collection).
+His archival work on the Marjorie Lansing Porter Collection is now a part of the Smithsonian's archival collections in Washington, DC.